Wise vs International Bank Transfer: What’s the Difference?

 Wise makes it easy to see the full costs of your international payment by using the mid-market exchange rate and showing processing costs as a separate line.
 No intermediaries are used, so there are no hidden costs to worry about either.

-Banks aren’t usually as transparent.
+Banks may not be as transparent.
 Bank exchange rates often include a markup.
 That’s an extra fee but because it’s already rolled into the exchange rate you’re offered it’s harder to see exactly what you’re really paying.
 Then there are potential intermediary charges which can’t always be known in advance.
 Get caught out by these and your recipient may get less than you expect in the end.

 Wise vs international bank transfers: ease of use